Merkoba/Meltdown/README.md

 Set `Mode` to `images`.

-Now you can use the `URL` field to include a link to an image.
+Now you can use the `File` field to include a URL or path to an image.

 And you can use the input to include text as normal.

-It supports remote (http) and local image paths.

 ---